oracle-devrel/oci-oke-virtual-nodes/README.md

 ## Introduction
 OKE virtual nodes deliver a complete serverless Kubernetes experience.
 With virtual nodes, you can ensure reliable operations of Kubernetes at scale without needing to manage any worker node infrastructure.
 Virtual nodes provides granular pod-level elasticity and pay-per-pod pricing, while eliminating the operational overhead of managing, scaling, upgrading, and troubleshooting worker nodes’ infrastructure.

-The deployment of standard software temporarily require changes in deployment manifests.
-This repository includes modified manifests.
+OKE virtual nodes does not currently support all specs in deployment manifests.
+For more information, refer to [Virtual Nodes and Virtual Node Pools](https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengcomparingvirtualwithmanagednodes_topic.htm#contengcomparingvirtualwithmanagednodes_topic-virtualnodes).
+This repository includes examples of modified manifests for common software packages.

 ## Getting Started
 ### Deploy metrics server in a cluster with virtual nodes